zuki95/gevpro-project--teamoptimel-/README.md

 # gevpro-project--teamoptimel-
-This repository will be used for our project Battleship
+In het bestand documentation.txt staat aangegeven welke bestanden gebruikt worden + verdere uitleg van variabelen en methoden.

-Created by Leon Graumans, Kamil Zukowski en Johan Groenewold
+This repository will be used for our project Battleship Created by Leon Graumans, Kamil Zukowski en Johan Groenewold